mtiller/ModelicaBook/text/source/components/components/rot_comps_adv.rst

    Include a torque-deflection diagram here.

-In Modelica, this component be described as follows:
+In Modelica, this component can be described as follows:

 .. literalinclude:: /ModelicaByExample/Components/Rotational/Components/Backlash.mo
    :language: modelica